Orakeshi/orakeshi.github.io/content/posts/Labs-Wishing-Tree.md

 & alot more ^

 ### Wish Pathing
-For the wish pathing I decided to use Bézier curves.
+For the wish pathing I decided to use {{< hl-text blue >}} Bézier curves{{< /hl-text >}}.
 After watching tutorials on how to set these up in unity, I was able to integrate them into the scene with ease.
 Once a wish was received in the scene, I wanted it to spawn at various pre-defined locations.
 From these locations I wanted the wish to follow a wind blowing animation along this path.

 To do this I started by creating the various wish paths to each leaf I wanted the wish to land on.